 - Then, take two tablespoons of melted butter, mix it in until crumbly and add buttermilk.

 - Finally, make sure you stir in until very well combined.

-How do you make dumplings from flour and water from scratch?
+How to make dumplings from flour and water from scratch?

-- Put baking powder, flour, and salt in a mid-size bowl.
-Add melted butter and using a fork stir mixture until it has a crumble like texture.
+- First, add baking powder, flour, and salt to a mid-size bowl.
+Add melted butter and using a fork stir mixture until it has a crumble-like texture.
 Stir some buttermilk in to make it have a soft dough.